asenousy/login/README.md

 * Express was used for backend api endpoints and serve bundled react app file

 ## Testing:
-* Jest and Enzyme was used for front end unit test, it checks that the navbar displays login or logout button appropiately based on user status
+* Jest and Enzyme was used for front end unit test
+    * It checks that the Navbar displays login or logout button appropiately based on user status
+    * It does a snapshot test on the reading books table
-* Cucumber and supertest was used fot backend api endpoint test, it simulates a login scenario and checks a jwt token is sent back
+* Cucumber and supertest was used fot backend api endpoint test
+    * it simulates a login scenario and checks a jwt token is sent back

 ## Improvements to be made:
 * use https since a password is being submitted
 * store user details and password in a database with password encrypted using salted hashing
-* use Jest Snapshot Testing

 ## PS:
 you mentioned in task to display first 5 records for books, however the api you mentioned https://www.googleapis.com/books/v1/volumes?q=isbn:0747532699 only returns one, so i used instead this https://www.googleapis.com/books/v1/volumes?q=isbn hope that is ok thanks